psy218/hbdjoel/README.md

 ```
 This will randomly sample one birthday message, and make you feel super risk-taking.

-Do you have someone in mind, and wonder if they wished you happy birthday?
+Do you have someone in mind, and wonder if they wished Joel happy birthday?
 Type their name!
 ``` r
 hbd_joel(who = "joel")
 ```